 Review by Gabriel Brown

-The most honest, personal, and damn right relatable book I have ever read.
+The most honest, personal, and downright relatable book I have ever read.

 What Robert Webb has produced here is something I wish I’d been able to read sooner.
 He has crafted a really beautiful book – and it’s rare I use that word to describe things.
 I think my main thought while reading wasn’t even about how relevant it was to me, but mostly wow.
 The level of honesty in the book is off the scale, from family deaths to relationship issues.
 I couldn’t actually imagine another human being speaking this honestly, except maybe to a partner, in the confines of a long term relationship.